Information Technology Acceptable Use Policy

 VI.
 How to Report an Abuse or Complaint

-To file a complaint or report a violation of this policy, send an e-mail message to firstname.lastname@example.org, or call the Helpdesk of Computing & Technology Services at 315-267-4444.
+To file a complaint or report a violation of this policy, send an email message to firstname.lastname@example.org, or call the IT Service Desk of Computing & Technology Services at 315-267-4444.

 Copyright/DMCA complaints should go to the college DMCA agent: